danielbodnar/awesome-stars/BY-LANG.md

 - [Darin755/browser-buildroot](https://github.com/Darin755/browser-buildroot) - The Buildroot config for browser linux
 - [Kitsun3Sec/Pentest-Cheat-Sheets](https://github.com/Kitsun3Sec/Pentest-Cheat-Sheets) - A collection of snippets of codes and commands to make your life easier!
 - [hestiacp/hestiacp](https://github.com/hestiacp/hestiacp) - Hestia Control Panel | A lightweight and powerful control panel for the modern web.
-- [gh0stzk/dotfiles](https://github.com/gh0stzk/dotfiles) - BSPWM environment with 15 themes.
-Polybar. eww widgets, with a rice selector to change on the fly.
+- [gh0stzk/dotfiles](https://github.com/gh0stzk/dotfiles) - BSPWM environment with 18 themes.
+With a theme selector to change on the fly.
 - [helm/kind-action](https://github.com/helm/kind-action) - A GitHub Action for Kubernetes IN Docker - local clusters for testing Kubernetes
 - [d3/d3](https://github.com/d3/d3) - Bring data to life with SVG, Canvas and HTML. :bar_chart::chart_with_upwards_trend::tada:
 - [aws/eks-distro](https://github.com/aws/eks-distro) - Amazon EKS Distro (EKS-D) is a Kubernetes distribution based on and used by Amazon Elastic Kubernetes Service (EKS) to create reliable and secure Kubernetes clusters.